How Many Blogs Are Published Per Day? (2024 Update)

 How Often Should I Blog?

-Key Statistics
+Key Statistics (2024)

 Almost every blogger has asked themselves this question, and the answer seems to shift with time.
 While there is no clear-cut formula for blogging frequency, the current trend is posting less often.

-While in 2014, 27% of bloggers would post 2-6 times a week, in 2021, 23% of bloggers only publish a few times a month.
+Recently, blogging trends have evolved, with noticeable changes in frequency and length of posts compared to previous years.
+For instance, while in 2014, 27% of bloggers would post 2-6 times a week, in 2021, 23% of bloggers published only a few times a month.
+This trend towards less frequent posting has continued into 2023, as bloggers increasingly prioritise content quality over quantity.

 Does Blogging Cost Money?

 While you can blog for free on many platforms, bloggers who are serious about making money should avoid them.
-Money-making blogs should appear professional and bloggers much optimize them for the best user experience.
+Money-making blogs should appear professional and bloggers much optimise them for the best user experience.

 A blog that appears on one of the free hosting platforms practically screams amateur and turns away visitors who want expert content or professional advice.
 Furthermore, the free blogging platforms come with limited options, ads you can’t control, and other issues.
 Pouring time, energy, and research into an unprofessional, free-hosted blog is not worth it for people who want to take their blog to the next level.